 Lenses can be roughly sorted into the following categories:

-The equivalent focal length for 35 mm would be apx.
-1.6x longer, because the diagonal format is also apx.
-1.6x longer.
+The equivalent focal length for 35 mm would be approximately 1.6x longer, because the diagonal format is also approximately 1.6x longer.
 It seems as though the focal length is longer, but in reality merely the angle of view with small digital (APS-C) sensors becomes smaller.

 The following focal length comparison was shot using